nkabbara/nkabbara.github.io/books/on-writing-well.md

 Don't let the material control your unity.
 Your decisions should control it.
 But as you're writing, you might find out that the writing is leading you into a better path than what you've decided on.
 Don't be a prisoner to your plan.
 Change your strategy.
 Go back to the material that is using the former decisions and rewrite it to match the better unity.

+The lead is marketing for your work.
+It hooks the reader and pushes him to want to know more.
+The most important sentence in your lead is the first one.
+It induces the reader to go to the next one.
+The next is the one after.
+Lead length could be from zero (jump into story) to several paragraphs, depending on your material and audience.
+Good lead characteristics:
+* Captures reader immediately by letting them know upfront what's in it for them.
+* Uses freshness, novelty, paradox, humor, surprise, unusual idea, interesting fact, a question to keep reader going.
+* Provides hard details about why piece was written and why he must read it, but not too much, just enough to keep interest piqued.
+* Build up paragraph by paragraph each amplifying the one that precedes it.
+* Last sentence of each paragraph must entice reader to read next paragraph.
+Use surprise, humor,..., see list above.

+But remember, the sole purpose of the lead is to hook the reader.
+If you've done that without any of the above, you're good.

+Bad lead characteristics:
+* Future archeologist
+* Visitor from Mars
+* Cute event that just happened to happen: one day, not long ago...
+* Conveniently recent Saturday afternoon: ...when he saw something rising out of the ground.
+* Have-in-common lead
+* Breakfast-to-bed: the alarm rang before sunrize

+The ending is as imporant as the lead.
+It's how you leave your reader feeling.
+Some tips on endings:
+* Do not use the high school structure of Lead, Middle, End (I, II, III) where III summarizes the whole article.
+When you catch yourself writing: "In sum, it can be noted that...", "What insights then have we been able to glean...".
+* Let the ending be a bit abrupt, but exactly right.
+It should be surprizing.
+* If you'd like a sense of symetry, you may touch on the beginning of the piece.
+A quotation works well here.
+* If you're ready to stop, stop.
+Don't push the ending.
+The reader will feel you're getting bored.

 ---